iamromulan/cellular-modem-wiki/quectel/sdxprairie/RM502Q-AE.md

-## EDL Mode
+# EDL Mode

-### If  for some reason something gets messed up on your modem and you are not able to see the DM port to flash firmware, theres a way to enter EDL mode (Emergency Download Mode)
+## If  for some reason something gets messed up on your modem and you are not able to see the DM port to flash firmware, there's a way to enter EDL mode (Emergency Download Mode)

 Typically when you flash firmware the [normal method](#firmware-update-instructions) you use Qflash and select the DM port.
 When you click start, Qflash tells the DM port (Diagnostics port) to reboot into EDL mode.
 When the module comes back up only one port will exist: The QDLoader port.
 This means the modem has entered EDL mode.
 Qflash will then proceed to flash.